mdmartinez/clipboard-tools/README.md

 ## Motivation

 I recently encountered a situation where I couldn't view some content on my clipboard in my editor or by using `pbpaste`.
-I learned that on MacOS, if the clipboard content doesn't specifically contain the `public.utf8-plain-text` type, then `pbpaste` will not display it.
+I learned that on macOS, if the clipboard content doesn't specifically contain the `public.utf8-plain-text` type, then `pbpaste` will not display it.

 This repo helps to inspect and extract clipboard content.